 Lastly in this series, Figure~\ref{fig:err-d} varies the dimension of the random vector $\xi$, that is, the number of terms in the KL expansion.
 For the Gaussian covariance matrix of $\kappa$ we observe the expected exponential convergence in $d$, and the stabilization of the TT ranks as long as the contribution of the latter random variables ($\xi^{(k)},\ldots,\xi^{(d)}$ for $k\ge k_0$ with some $k_0>1$) becomes negligible compared to the (fixed) TT truncation threshold.

-Equipped with the individual error estimates, we can vary only $n_y$ (the spatial grid size), since the number of grid intervals is restricted to a power of 2 to ensure that the control subdomain is aligned to all grids considered.
-For each $n_y$, this gives (note the division by 5 due to 5 parameters)
+Equipped with the individual error estimates, we can return to estimating the total error-cost scaling.
+We choose all approximation parameters ($n_y,n_{\xi},\varepsilon,d$ and tolerance) such that errors predicted using the rules fitted in Figures~\ref{fig:err-eps}--\ref{fig:err-d} are equal.
+Expanding the approximate solution as a Taylor series around the exact solution, we obtain that up to second-order terms, the total error is less than $5$ times the individual error.
+However, instead of varying directly the total error and calculating all parameters accordingly, it is more convenient to vary the most discrete parameter, to estimate the corresponding error contribution, and to calculate the remaining $4$ parameters using the inverse error prediction rules.
+The most discrete parameter is $n_y$ (the spatial grid size), since the number of grid intervals is restricted to a multiple of 4 to ensure that the control subdomain is aligned to all grids considered.
+For each $n_y$, this gives the estimated part of the error